 Firm clients and other interested parties can now sign up for email alerts that will notify them when new posts are added to the blog.
-If you have any editorial questions or comments, you should contact Roger Martella (DC), Sam Boxerman (DC), Joel Visser (DC), Jim Wedeking (DC) or Katharine Falahee Newman (CH).
+If you have any editorial questions or comments, you should contact Roger Martella (DC), Sam Boxerman (DC), Joel Visser (DC) or Jim Wedeking (DC) or Katharine Newman (CHI).

 Sidley Austin provides this information as a service to clients and other friends for educational purposes only.
 It should not be construed or relied on as legal advice or to create a lawyer-client relationship.